ehj37/Web-Dev-Projects/COMC Chrome Extension/README.md

 This Chrome extension improves this experience by adding a button to the inventory manager that, when clicked, only displays your cards that have been outpriced.

-To use this extension, first download the ‘COMC Chrome Extension’ zip, unzip it, and place the folder somewhere you'll remember.
+To use this extension, first download the ‘Web-Dev-Projects’ zip, unzip it, and place the 'COMC Chrome Extension' folder somewhere you'll remember.

 Next, head to chrome://extensions/.